cfoge/OPEN_SPECTRE-/README.md

 ##### TEST BUILD 1 NOTES:
 Simplified elements simulated, need to build a reg file to drive the muxes, there is too much logic for a vio32.
-Use microblaze or Zynq to drive a reg file that drives the 20 muxes for Luma 1, Luma2 chroma 1 and cheoma 2 (4bit select lines on the Mux)
+Use microblaze or Zynq to drive a reg file that drives the 20 muxes for Luma 1, Luma2 chroma 1 and chroma 2 (4bit select lines on the Mux)

 List of Modules and their current state: (out of date) [here!](modules.md)